danielang2020/danielang2020.github.io/practices/sentence.md

 - I'll keep my fingers crossed for you.

 - I'm down for getting a coffee. = I'm up for getting a coffee. = I'm willing to get a coffee.

+- I have solidarity with you. = You have something in common with someone and you have empathy for them, you understand where they're coming from.